freenit-framework/doc/docs/backend/quickstart.md

 ```

 Please note two things: `BaseModel` is Freenit class not Ormar and
-`BlogOptional` is for PATCH method so all it's fields are the same as `Blog`
+`BlogOptional` is for PATCH method so all its fields are the same as `Blog`
 except they are optional.
 The reason for this is that Ormar models are not just
 for DB operations, but for validating JSON input and parsing objects into JSON.